Vegetarian's Japan Guide

 About Tsunashiki Tenmangū

 In 901, Michizane was demoted to Dazaifu in Kyushu.
-On his way to Kyushu, he was forced to land in Kobe due to the severe weather.
-The local fishermen made a round straw mat, so Michizane didn’t need to sit on the ground when he rested under a pine tree.
-Thus, after Michizane passed away, a shrine was erected here to commemorate him.
+On his way to Kyushu, he was forced to land in Kobe due to severe weather.
+The local fishermen made a round straw mat so that Michizane didn’t have to sit on the ground when resting under a pine tree.
+After Michizane passed away, a shrine was erected there to commemorate him.
 In addition, a round mat called Tsunashiki no Enza (綱敷の円座) is placed in front of the worship hall.
 It is for you to sit on and focus on praying to Michizane.

 Near Tsuneshiki no Enza is a statue of young Michizane with a surfing board.
-In Japanese, obstacles in life are often described as big waves.
-So, surfing the waves is a metaphor for overcoming life’s challenges.
+In Japanese, obstacles in life are often described as big waves, making ‘surfing the waves’ a metaphor for overcoming life’s challenges.
 Thus, the statue has the meaning of hoping that pilgrims will ride the rough waves of the times and find happiness in life.

 The Eggplant Stool and the Five Omoutsubo Pots (思うつぼ) at Tsunashiki Tenmangū

 You will also find five pots called Omoutsubo (思うつぼ) at Tsunashiki Tenmangū.
-Each of them symbolize a wish, which we have listed below.
-A simple ritual you can perform here is inserting a small Negai-dama ball (願い玉) while praying in your head.
+Each of them symbolizes a wish, which we have listed below.
+You can perform a simple ritual by inserting a small Negai-dama ball (願い玉) while praying in your head.
 The ball will come out from the bottom of the pot.
 Then, you can treat the ball as a lucky charm.
-You can refer to the second photo in the Instagram post.
+Refer to the second photo in the Instagram post for how the pot looks like.

 The Negai-dama wish ball can be purchased from the shrine office.